Register a death

 WF8 1PG

-A death must be registered in person at the Register Office in the district where the death occurred.
+A death must be registered in person at the Register Office in the district where it happened.

 Timeframe for Registration

-A death must be registered within five days of the registration service receiving the paperwork.
-This deadline can be extended if the coroner is involved or in exceptional circumstances.
+A death should be registered within five days of the Register Office receiving the paperwork.

 If you haven’t heard from us

-If you’re the next of kin and haven’t heard from us within 2 days of receiving confirmation from the Medical Examiner, please call us to check we’ve received the paperwork and to book your appointment.
+If you are the next of kin and haven’t heard from us 2 days after the Medical Examiner or Coroners confirmation, please call us.

-If we haven’t received it, you may need to contact the Medical Examiner or the doctor to follow up and ask them to send it to us.
+If we don’t have it, you may need to contact the Medical Examiner or the doctor.

 What happens if the death is referred to the coroner